genepattern/genepattern-notebook/README.md

 If you want to update GenePattern Notebook to a more recent version on PIP, run the following
 command:

-> pip install -upgrade --no-deps genepattern-notebook
+> pip install --upgrade --no-deps genepattern-notebook

 # Related Repositories